 A rare Lazuli Bunting (Passerina amoena) was sighted near the wetland Highbush Cranberries.

 A number of species were planted during the season, with several of the unusual ones being Rose Trillium (Trillium catesbaei), Wax Trillium (Trillium erectum var. ablum) and Painted Trillium (Trillium undulatum).
 Trillum catesbaei had been extensively planted by Martha Crone as early as 1946.
 Eloise Butler had planted the others, T. erectum var. ablum in 1918 and T. undulatum in 1914 and later.
-Photos of all three below.

 The rebuilding of the pond in the wetland as part of the back fence and gate project has resulted in the introduction of muskrats and their burrow system.
 Two litters of young were raised this year in the wetland - an unexpected consequence of improving the Garden habitat.

 The Friends purchased several granite boulders from Drake Marble for seating near the expanded pond area.
 Cost - $1,204.
-The funds came from memorials for Caroline Saunders who had humanitarian interests world wide.
+The funds partially came from 28 memorials for Caroline Saunders who had humanitarian interests world wide.